Pediatric d-Transposition of the Great Arteries (d-TGA)

 Frequently Asked Questions

-Will my child need to have follow-up care/procedures?
+Will my child be able to play sports?